 Each option has different requirements and terms.
-It’s important to review your options before moving forward in order to determine which solution meets your business’ needs.
+It is important to review your options before moving forward in order to determine which solution meets your business' needs.

 Find a Lender

-Finding a lender online is incredibly easy, but it’s important to research and compare at least three to four different lenders.
+Finding a lender online is incredibly easy, but it is important to research and compare at least three to four different lenders.

 Consider getting pre-approved at multiple lenders before choosing one.
 Pre-approval will allow you to compare quotes from lenders based on your financial information.

-Be sure to also review the additional costs and fees charged by each lender to ensure that you aren’t blindsided by any unexpected expenses.
+Be sure to also review the additional costs and fees charged by each lender to ensure that you are not blindsided by any unexpected expenses.